doublecloud/transfer/docs/architecture-overview.md

 * **Security**: We provide our service in a managed and secure manner; we try not to store any unnecessary intermediate data and keep data in the user’s secure perimeter, and we do not keep any personal data on our side.
 * **Cost**: We try to keep our pricing policy customer-friendly, transparent, reasonable and human-readable.
 * **Manageability**: The system operates in a cloud, and the user is not concerned about maintenance or deployment.
-* **Compatibility: **Integration with well-known open-source formats (Parquet, Debezium) and protocols (Airbyte, SQL) enables easy integration with existing toolkits.
+* **Compatibility**: Integration with well-known open-source formats (Parquet, Debezium) and protocols (Airbyte, SQL) enables easy integration with existing toolkits.
-* **User-friendliness: **Managed service provides an easy-to-use UI, so it can be consumed by engineers and by solving and keeping most of the complexity under the hood.
+* **User-friendliness**: Managed service provides an easy-to-use UI, so it can be consumed by engineers and by solving and keeping most of the complexity under the hood.

 Discover the power of our new, meticulously tested, and optimized **{{ data-transfer-name }}**.
 It is the data migration tool tailored to meet your needs.